 - A school-based panel will review grades of students eligible for a local verified credit.
-A local verified credit will be awarded if a student has achieved a final grade of "C" or better for the science or history course. - Students eligible for a local verified credit who receive a "D" in the science or history course will receive a local verified credit if they receive a grade of "C" or higher on the exam. - Students not meeting one of the above criteria may review course content and complete a released SOL test.
-Once they receive a perfect score on the released test, they are eligible for a locally verified credit.
-Students may use notes when completing the released test.
-This option is available until the student scores 100%. - The school-based panel has final authority in determining whether to (a) award the verified credit, (b) deny the verified credit, or (c) suggest participation in a remedial program followed by retesting.
-Any appeals regarding locally awarded verified credits should be directed to the assistant superintendent of Student Learning & Success.
+A local verified credit will be awarded if a student has achieved a final grade of "C" or better for the science or history course. - Students eligible for a local verified credit who receive a "D" in the science or history course will receive a local verified credit if they receive a grade of "C" or higher on the exam. - Students not meeting one of the above criteria may review course content and complete a cumulative assessment.
+Once they receive a passing score on the assessment, they are eligible for a locally verified credit. - The school-based panel has final authority in determining whether to (a) award the verified credit, (b) deny the verified credit, or (c) suggest participation in a remedial program followed by retesting.
+Any appeals regarding locally awarded verified credits should be directed to the director of curriculum and instruction.

 NOTE: Students with disabilities who qualify for credit accommodations may be awarded local verified credits in any subject area if they meet the criteria above.
-Any students who entered 9th grade for the first time prior to fall of 2013, please see school counselor for requirements.